 The majority of people get way too much sodium in their diet, with an average intake of around 3,400 mg per day (3).

-These guidelines are even stricter for those following a cardiac diet or anyone with high blood pressure with experts recommending they may need less than 1,500 mg of sodium a day - this would be considered a low sodium diet (4).
+These guidelines are even stricter for people following a cardiac diet or anyone with high blood pressure with experts recommending they may need less than 1,500 mg of sodium a day - this would be considered a low sodium diet (4).

 One of the most popular low sodium diets used for heart health is the DASH diet (Dietary Approaches to Stop Hypertension).